LinusBleistein/LinusBleistein.github.io/index.md

 ## Bio

 I was born in Celle (Germany) and studied in Paris and Freibourg at the French-German Highschool.
 In 2016, after 3 years of classe préparatoire BL (mathematics, social sciences and humanities), I was accepted with full scholarship at Ecole Normale Supérieure (Paris), where I first studied economics before turning to mathematics, computer science and machine learning.
-I'm excpected to graduate in fall 2021.
+I graduated from ENS Ulm in fall 2021.

 I hold a BSc in economics and in mathematics from ENS Ulm, and a Master degree in [control, optimisation and calculus of variations](https://www.ljll.math.upmc.fr/MathModel/presentation/cocv.html) from Sorbonne University (form.
 Université Paris 6 - UPMC).
 Check out my CV for further details.